Quick Answer

 What is an interest rate in simple terms?

 An interest rate is the cost of borrowing money, expressed as a percentage of the loan amount.
-If you borrow $10,000 at a 5% annual interest rate, you’ll owe $500 in interest for that year, on top of repaying the $10,000 principal.
+Borrow $10,000 at a 5% annual rate and you’ll owe $500 in interest for that year, on top of repaying the $10,000 principal.
 The rate is how lenders earn revenue in exchange for making funds available to you.

 What is a good interest rate on a loan right now?

-As of April 25, 2026, a good interest rate depends heavily on the loan type.
+A good rate depends heavily on the loan type.
 For a 30-year fixed mortgage, anything at or below 6.5% is considered competitive for well-qualified borrowers.
 For a personal loan with good credit, rates below 10% are favorable.
 Credit cards with rates below 18% are increasingly rare given current market conditions.
 Comparing offers from at least three lenders using tools from Bankrate or the CFPB helps you benchmark what’s available to you specifically.

 How does the Federal Reserve affect my interest rate?

 The Federal Reserve sets the federal funds rate, which influences the cost at which banks borrow money from each other.
 When the Fed raises this rate, lenders pass the increased cost to consumers through higher rates on credit cards, HELOCs, auto loans, and mortgages.
 When the Fed cuts rates, borrowing costs generally fall over time.
-The current target range of 4.25%–4.50% continues to shape the broader rate environment as of April 2026.
+The current target range of 4.25%–4.50% continues to shape the broader rate environment.

 What’s the difference between APR and interest rate?